SignalK/signalk-server-java/README.md

 Use the startpc.bat file to launch.

 You should now have a SignalK server running a webserver and websockets on `http://localhost:9292`.
 It wont do much until you feed it data, or add clients.

+It currently only sends output in signalk delta format to subscribed clients, so clients MUST subscribe using the REST API.

 If you edit the conf/signalk.cfg file and make "signalk.demo=true" (default=false), then it will stream out a demo file taken from a boat sailing in a race in San Francisco.
 The output includes AIS data.

-* Signal K data is output on TCP port 5555.
+* Signal K data is also streamed on on TCP port 5555.
 On linux you can watch this with '$ ncat localhost 5555'
 * The REST api is on localhost:9290/signalk/api/ (Browse to localhost:9290/signalk/api/vessels to see the json output, you need auth first)
 * The Security api is on localhost:9290/signalk/auth (Browse to localhost:9290/signalk/auth/demoPass to get 'logged in')